enkidevs/curriculum/linux/user-and-file-management/file-permissions/more-about-chmod.md

 700 = 111 000 000
 ```

-Now we can reference the table above and see that `111 000 000` means that the owner has read, write and execute permissions while the groups and other have none.
+Now we can reference the table above and see that `111 000 000` means that the owner has read, write and execute permissions while the groups and other users have none.

 Here're a few more examples of commonly used permissions: